-The paper sent to NAU should be a systematic review of the content and should be created in accordance to the ‘PRISMA -checklist/guidelines’.
+The paper sent to NAU should be a systematic review of the content.
 In order to preserve the integrity of the peer review process of NAU while allowing fast track publishing of ICS modules, the content of both the manuscript and the PowerPoint slides should be reviewed and approved in accordance with the procedure indicated in this document.

 This document has been created to assist those Working /Committee groups who wish to create a module for the ICS and to ensure adherence with the approved process.

 The final product will have clearly outlined learning objectives at the beginning and contain:

 • Studio quality video demonstrating/explaining key issues and/or techniques—goes beyond paper to increase depth of learning.

 The entire module could be used by an individual learning online or as part of a course for students directed by a mentor.

 Creation of Working/Committees

 Please follow the SOP for creation of a working group here.